kyla-harper/configs/README.md

 # configs
-Config files for various tools like ViM, i3, etc.
+Config files for various tools like ViM, i3, etc. All files are seen from the perspective of `~/.config`